MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/network.md

 #### Add top collaborators to your important people list

 Things change.
-Keep your Important people list up to date: [MyAnalytics dashboard](https://myanalytics.microsoft.com) > **Network** > **Suggested important people** to search for people in your network and then select the star next to their names to add them to your list as important.
+Keep your Important people list up to date.
+Follow the steps in [Important people](#important-people) to add or remove them to or from your list.

 #### Set up a weekly check-in with your manager